confluentinc/docker-images/README.md

 * `confluent/kafka` - starts Kafka on 9092.
 * `confluent/schema-registry` - starts the Schema Registry on 8081.
 * `confluent/rest-proxy` - starts the Kafka REST Proxy on 8082.
+* `confluent/control-center` - starts the Confluent Control Center on 9021.
 * `confluent-tools` - provides tools with a few links to other containers for commonly used tools.

+The `settings.sh` script defines the variables used to control the build process.
+It is the `build.sh` script that takes the properties files in our image directories and deploys them into the Confluent install directory before creating the container.
+For that reason, simple "docker build -t" commands will not generate a container with updated properties file.

 Note that all services are built only using the *default Scala version*.
 When run as services, the Scala version should not matter.
 If you need a specific Scala version, use the corresponding `confluent/platform-$SCALA_VERSION` image as your `FROM` line in your derived Dockerfile.

-A second script, `push.sh`, will push the generated images to Docker Hub.
-First you'll need to be logged in:
+If "PUSH_TO_DOCKER_HUB" is set to YES in settings.sh, the build.sh script will upload the generated images to the Docker hub.
+You will need to be logged in to the hub itself for the upload to succeed:

     docker login --username=yourhubusername --password=yourpassword --email=youremail@company.com

-then execute the script.